KnowageLabs/Knowage-Documentation/chapter_3/create_performance_indicator/kpi.rst

 Let’s now examine extra features available on the right top corner.
 There you can find the following tab:

--  **Alias**: you can see the aliases defined in other rules; note that only the aliases of those colums saved as attribute are stored and showed.
+-  **Alias**: you can see the aliases defined in other rules; note that only the aliases of those colums saved as attribute are stored and shown.
 This is useful in order to avoid aliases already in use when defining a new rule.
 Indeed an alias can not be saved twice even if contained in different rules.

 .. figure:: media/image128.png